NSTiwari/YOLOv3-Custom-Object-Detection/README.md

 ## Steps:

-1. Prepare your dataset and label them in YOLO format using `LabelImg`.
+1. Prepare your dataset and label them in YOLO format using [LabelImg](https://github.com/tzutalin/labelImg).
 Once done, zip all the images and their corresponding label files as `images.zip`.

 2. Create a folder named `yolov3` on Google Drive and upload the `images.zip` file inside it.
 The directory structure should look something like the following:
 ```